rogaha/www.docker.io/_pages/the-whole-story.md

 {% extends 'the-whole-story.html' %}
 {% load static %}
 {% block title %}The whole story - {% endblock %}
-{% block meta-description %}An open source project to pack, ship and run any application as a lightweight container{% endblock %}
+{% block meta-description %}Docker is an open-source engine that automates the deployment of any application as a lightweight, portable, self-sufficient container that will run virtually anywhere.
+Learn more.{% endblock %}
-{% block meta-keywords %}Docker, linux containers, PaaS, dotCloud, introduction, about, how it works{% endblock %}
+{% block meta-keywords %}Docker, linux containers, lxc, containers, how it works{% endblock %}

 {% block copy_headline %}